Adnan Al Talyani: Career

 Talyani spent 19 years at Al-Shaab CSC.
 Despite having received multiple offers from other clubs, restrictions in his contract prohibited him from transferring at the time.
-He was chosen for the UAE national football team soon after Heshmat Mohajerani was hired as the trainer.
+He was chosen for the UAE national team soon after Heshmat Mohajerani was hired as the trainer.
 He retired from international football in 1997, with the record for the most international appearances, with 161 caps and 56 goals.

 1990 FIFA World Cup Qualification

-The United Arab Emirates’ qualification for the 1990 FIFA World Cup remains one of the most significant achievements in the history of Emirati football, and Adnan Al Talyani played a pivotal role in the same.
+The United Arab Emirates' qualification for the 1990 FIFA World Cup remains one of the most significant achievements in the history of Emirati football, and Adnan Al Talyani played a pivotal role in the same.
 The UAE faced a challenging qualification process, beginning with a crucial first-round encounter against Kuwait.
 After a 3–2 defeat in the opening match, the team entered the third game of the stage needing a victory to stay in contention.
 Al Talyani scored the decisive goal in a 1–0 win, moving the team to the top of the group.
 He then contributed to a 4–1 victory over Pakistan, securing progression to the final qualification round.

 The final stage featured six teams competing in a single-round tournament, with the top two earning places at the World Cup.
 The UAE managed only one victory in this stage, a 2–1 win over China, with an 88th-minute goal from Al Talyani.
 His second goal of the round came in a 1–1 draw with South Korea in the final match, earning the UAE the sixth point needed to qualify alongside them for the nation’s first World Cup appearance.

 Al Talyani went on to represent the UAE in matches against Colombia, West Germany, and Yugoslavia.

 1996 AFC Asian Cup

 Six years after their historic qualification for the 1990 FIFA World Cup, the United Arab Emirates prepared to host the 1996 AFC Asian Cup in their country for the first time.
-The team featured members from the “Generation of 1990,” including Adnan Al Talyani and the goalkeeper Muhsen Musabbeh, with emerging talents such as Munther Ali.
-At 32 years of age, Al Talyani played a key role in their performance, scoring two goals: one in a 3–2 victory over Kuwait, regarded as one of the most memorable goals in the nation’s football history, and another in a 2–0 win against Indonesia.
+The team featured members from the “Generation of 1990,” including Adnan Al Talyani and the goalkeeper Muhsin Musabah, with emerging talents such as Munther Ali Abdullah.
+At 32 years of age, Al Talyani played a key role in their performance, scoring two goals: one in a 3–2 victory over Kuwait, regarded as one of the most memorable goals in the nation's football history, and another in a 2–0 win against Indonesia.

 The UAE advanced to the final, where they faced Saudi Arabia before a crowd of 60,000 at Zayed Sports City Stadium in Abu Dhabi.
 Saudi Arabia, two-time Asian champions and runners-up in 1992, held the hosts to a goalless draw through regular and extra time.
 Having played the full 90 minutes in the semi-final against Kuwait, Al Talyani was substituted during extra time due to fatigue.
 The match was ultimately decided by a penalty shoot-out, in which Saudi Arabia claimed their third Asian Cup title.